squiggle-lang/squiggle-lang.org/tutorial/index.md

 Statements within a `do` expression must be ended with a semicolon.
 There is no automatic semicolon insertion, like JavaScript.

+# Built-in linter

+TODO

+# Using with Node.js

+TODO

+# Using in the browser

+TODO

 <script src="{{ site.baseurl }}/toc.js"></script>

 <script>